mastodon/mastodon/docs/Using-the-API/API.md

 Creates a new OAuth app.
 Returns `id`, `client_id` and `client_secret` which can be used with [OAuth authentication in your 3rd party app](Testing-with-cURL.md).

 These values should be requested in the app itself from the API for each new app install + mastodon domain combo, and stored in the app for future requests.

+**POST /api/v1/devices/register**

+Form data:

+- `registration_id`: Device token (also called registration token/registration ID)

+Apps can use Firebase Cloud Messaging to receive push notifications from the instances, given that the instance admin has acquired a Firebase API key.
+More in [push notifications](Push-notifications.md).
+This method requires a user context, i.e. your app will receive notifications for the authorized user.

+**POST /api/v1/devices/unregister**

+Form data:

+- `registration_id`: Device token (also called registration token/registration ID)

+To remove the device from receiving push notifications for the user.

 ___